-IT Sligo offer a wide range of engineering courses such as Civil, Mechanical, Electronic and Self Driving Technologies and Robotics and Automation.
-This course offers students the opportunity of studying Engineering in a general way for a year before specialising in an area of their choice.
-This general Engineering year gives students exposure to all the different types of Engineering that are on offer and equips them with the fundamentals of Engineering.
-It will help to make an informed choice of what field of Engineering to enter based on aptitude and interest.
-On successful completion of the first year, students will transfer into second year of the course of their choice.
+This general engineering year gives students exposure to all the different types of engineering that are on offer and equips them with the fundamentals of engineering.
+It will help to make an informed choice of what field of engineering to enter based on aptitude and interest.
+On successful completion of Year 1, students will transfer into Year 2 of the programme of their choice, subject to space availability.

-Year One: The first year focuses on the fundamentals of engineering such as Engineering Maths, Engineering Science, Introduction to Engineering and CAD and modelling among others.
+Year 1 focuses on the fundamentals of engineering such as Engineering Maths, Engineering Science, Introduction to Engineering and CAD and modelling amongst others.

-Year Two to Four: In the subsequent year, students choose which speciality from Civil, Robotics and Automation, Electronic and Self Driving Technologies or Mechanical to explore.
-In these years students engage in more detailed application fo the fundamentals in engineering in their chosen field.
+In the subsequent years, students choose which speciality from Civil Engineering, Robotics and Automation or Mechanical Engineering to explore.
+In these years, students engage in more detailed application fo the fundamentals in engineering in their chosen field.

 - Download Entry requirements for just Level 8 programmes